No pares: Composition and lyrics

 "No Pares" was written by Mexican singer-songwriter Lynda Thomas, with production from Carlos Lara in its studio version, which contains pop rock stylings, and features the voices of the two alongside bandmate Maite Perroni on the choruses.
 "No Pares" contains themes of encouragement, with lyrics about living one's life and chasing their dreams.

 In the first verse, Dulce assures the listener that "Nadie puede pisotear tu libertad" ("No one can stomp your liberty"), and advises: "Grita fuerte por si te quieren callar" ("Scream loudly if they want to silence you"), while promising that "Nada puede detenerte si tú tienes fe" ("Nothing can stop you if you have faith").

 In the second verse she says "Si censuran tus ideas ten valor / No te rindas nunca, siempre alza la voz" ("If they censor your ideas have courage / Don't give up, never, always raise your voice"), and continues with "Lucha fuerte sin medida, no dejes de creer" ("Fight strongly, without measure, don't stop believing").

 In the third verse, Dulce pleads "No construyas muros en tu corazón" ("Don't build walls in your heart"), before adivising "Lo que hagas siempre hazlo por amor" ("What you do, always do it for love").
 She motivates the person with the lines "Pon las alas, contra el viento / No hay nada que perder" ("Put your wings, against the wind / There's nothing to lose").

 All verses end with the line "No te quedes con tu nombre escrito en la pared, en la pared" ("Don't stay with your name written on the wall, on the wall").
 During the song's chorus, Dulce urges the person to "[not] stop dreaming" and "not be afraid to fly".
 She encourages "Vive tu vida" ("Live your life"), in a hopeful manner.
 The outro features Dulce doing small ad-libs.

-In the live version, the first and second verses appear before the first chorus, while studio version puts the second verse after the chorus.
+In the live version, the first and second verses appear before the first chorus, while the studio version puts the second verse after the first chorus.
 The third verse is changed into a bridge, with Dulce singing the first half of the chorus in a slower, more melodic way.
 Some lyrics from the second and third verse/bridge are also changed around.